RAD 141 Principles of Radiographic Imaging II

 3. Discuss the influence of the patient's age and gender on technique selection.

-4. List the major body regions, and discuss exposure selection for each region.
+4. List the major body regions and discuss exposure selection for each region.

 5. Discuss the effects of pathologic conditions on exposure selection.

-4. Compare and contrast the various exposure systems used in radiography.
+3. Compare and contrast the various exposure systems used in radiography.

 1. Explain the purpose of technique charts in terms of standardization of exposure and image consistency.

-2. Discuss considerations involved in technique selection.
+2. Discuss considerations involved in exposure technique selection.

 2. Evaluate detector characteristics to include detective quantum efficiency (DQE), modulation transfer function (MTF), and spatial resolution.